-For each service, the performance indicator framework and indicator interpretation boxes show which data are provided on a comparable basis and which are not directly comparable.
+For each service, the performance indicator framework and indicator interpretation boxes show which data are comparable.
 Where data are not directly comparable, appropriate qualifying commentary is provided in the text or footnotes.
 Data may not be directly comparable if:

 - definitions or counting rules differ or are so broad that they result in different interpretations (for example, depreciation rules) - the scope of measurement varies (for example, waiting times for elective surgery) - data are drawn from samples (such as surveys) and the sample size is too small for statistical reliability.